-Participants in the ECCSR will be invited through an application process.
-This program is open to those who:
+Participants in Contemplative Renewal will be invited through an application process.
+This is open to those who:

-- Currently serve in a Christian congregation or community.
+- Currently serve as an ordained pastor of a Christian congregation.

 - Hold a Masters of Divinity or equivalent graduate degree from an accredited Seminary or Pastoral Ministry Program.